Comic Browser:

 Avenge the Earth conclusion

-Uncanny Avengers #22 Synopsis by Rob Johnson
+Uncanny Avengers #22 synopsis by Rob Johnson

 Several of the Avengers Unity Squad have sent their minds back in time to occupy their current bodies, and they have stopped the Apocalypse Twins from creating a future where Earth is destroyed by a Celestial and only mutants survive to populate a new planet.
 But the destruction of the Twins' Tachyon Dam allowed Kang and his time-lost gang to invade, and Kang started to absorb the power of the Celestial - the power to conquer the universe.